siemens/gencmpclient/README.md

 ## Using the CLI-based test client

-The Comand Line Interface (CLI) supports most of the features of the genCMPClient library.
+The Comand Line Interface (CLI) of the CMP client is implemented in [`src/cmpClient.c`](src/cmpClient.c).
+It supports most of the features of the genCMPClient library.
 The CLI use with the available options are documented in [`cmpClient-cli.md`](doc/cmpClient-cli.md).

-Several hundreds of CLI-based tests may be invoked using
+CLI-based tests may be invoked using
 ```
 http_proxy=de.coia.siemens.net:9400 make test_Insta
 ```
-assuming the proxy is sufficient to reach the external Insta Certifier Demo CA or
+assuming the proxy is needed and sufficient to reach the external Insta CA or
 ```
 make test_CmpWsRa